tweenjs/tween.js/README.md

 Have a look at that folder to discover more functionalities of the library!

+Also, Jerome Etienne has written a [tutorial](http://learningthreejs.com/blog/2011/08/17/tweenjs-for-smooth-animation/) demonstrating how to use tween.js with three.js, and it's also great for understanding how tweens work!

 ## Frequently Asked Questions (FAQ) ##

 <dl>